 - Crop rotation is still the best practice.
 Replace your strawberry plants after three years.

-A year-round supply of strawberries
+How to get a year-round supply of strawberries

 As mentioned earlier in this post, you can achieve a year-round yield of strawberries by picking the right plant type.
 Proving the right conditions for your strawberry plants forces them into bearing fruits for longer periods.